Subway Tile: 5 Smart Ways to Add Personality to White Tile

 Kitchen update, painted white cabinets, Sherwin Williams Pure White Vadara White Aura quartz. subway tile, wood floor, rattan island stools.
 Kylie M Edesign

-Sherwin Williams Pure White
+Sherwin Williams Pure White cabinetry with Benjamin Moore Classic Gray walls

-Don’t get me wrong, I think it looks BEAUTIFUL as the kitchen is styled to support it.
-However, if you want a timeless look with mass appeal (for resale), stay away from any extra detail either behind the stove or in any other form (i.e., no racing stripes – they’re definitely early 2000s).
+Don’t get me wrong, I think it looks beautiful, as the kitchen is styled to support it.
+However, if you want a timeless look with mass appeal (for resale), stay away from any extra detail, either behind the stove or in any other form (i.e., no racing stripes – they’re definitely early 2000s).

 BTW, notice how the white subway tiles recede in the above photo as it has WHITE GROUT.
 Compare this to the previously shown projects.